Anasss/100-days-of-code/log.md

 ### Day 25: July 3, 2020

 **Today's Progress**:
+* [x] LeetCode!
+One LC and Reading the PM https://learning.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/f_0020.xhtml.</br>
+PM when talking about technical debt:
-One LC and Reading the PM https://learning.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/f_0020.xhtml Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
+* Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
 Fix each one as soon as it is discovered
-* [x] LeetCode!